zek3r/zek3r.github.io/_drafts/msc-paper.markdown

 <center>
 <figure>
     <img src="https://zek3r.github.io/assets/msc/blogpost_fig3.jpg" title="what font is this" width="600" />
-    <figcaption> <b>Ambiguity of burst codes:</b> In plot A, spikes close together--small ISIs--are clearly a burst, spikes far apart--big ISIs--a clearly not a burst, but what about 'medium' ISIs?
+    <figcaption> <b>3.
+Ambiguity of burst codes:</b> In plot A, spikes close together--small ISIs--are clearly a burst, spikes far apart--big ISIs--are clearly not a burst, but what about 'medium' ISIs?
 One can plot the frequency of occurence of a given ISI, or probability of an ISI occurring, for a given cell, as in plots B and C. Plot B shows not very many medium ISIs, so it's unambiguous.
 Alternatively, plot C has many medium ISIs, so it's very ambiguous!</figcaption>
 </figure>
 </center>